 Les Bohem’s slightly self-serving biography

 After this burgeoning career in rock and roll stopped burgeoning, I found a job writing screenplays about rock and roll musicians whose careers had stopped burgeoning.
-But no one makes movies about rock and roll musicians whose careers etc, and so I wrote A Nightmare on Elm Street Part 5, The Horror Show and bits and pieces of several other memorable epics.
-Eventually Twenty Bucks, which I wrote based on a 1935 script by my dad, Endre, (the apple didn’t fall – my dad was a screenwriter and producer from the 1920s through the 1970s and my mom wrote for both movies and television before getting smart and leaving the business) was made.
+But no one makes movies about rock and roll musicians whose careers etc., and so I wrote A Nightmare on Elm Street Part 5, The Horror Show and bits and pieces of several other memorable epics.
+Eventually Twenty Bucks, a move that I wrote based on a 1935 script by my dad, Endre, (the apple didn’t fall – my parents were both writers) was made.
 The movie earned critical raves and several awards, including an Independent Spirit Award.
-My other screenwriting credits include Daylight, Dante’s Peak, The Alamo, Kid, Nowhere To Run, The Darkest Hour and the mini-series, Taken which I wrote and executive produced (with Steven Spielberg. – so now, add “name-droppy” to “self-serving”) and for which I won an Emmy award, a Golden Globe nomination, a Television Critics’ Award and a Saturn Award.
+My other screenwriting credits include Daylight, Dante’s Peak, The Alamo, Kid, Nowhere To Run, The Darkest Hour, Shut Eye, and the mini-series, Taken which I wrote and executive produced with Steven Spielberg (so you can now add “name-droppy” to “self-serving.”) and for which I won an Emmy award, a Golden Globe nomination, a Television Critics’ Award and a Saturn Award.